Vietnam.vn - Nền tảng quảng bá Việt Nam

 The "Ake no umi" phenomenon has occurred 81 times, including 40 times in the 75-year period since 1951.
 This rate has increased significantly since 2000, when there were 18 years without an Omiwatari phenomenon.
 Since Japan entered the current Reiwa era in 2019, Omiwatari has not appeared again.

 Monk Miyasaka expressed his concern: "The ancient landscape of Lake Suwa is gradually disappearing.
-There may soon come a time when Omiwatari will only be a legend, an event of the past."
+The time may soon come when Omiwatari will only be a legend, an event of the past."

-The Lake Suwa area has also been lacking cold days this year.
-On January 20, which is usually the coldest day of the year in Japan, the air temperature at a weather station south of Lake Suwa was 0 degrees Celsius, while the water temperature was 3.2 degrees Celsius.
+This year, the Lake Suwa area has also been lacking cold days.
+On January 20, which is usually considered the coldest day of the year in Japan, the air temperature at a weather station south of Lake Suwa was 0 degrees Celsius, while the water temperature was 3.2 degrees Celsius.

-Although a cold front on February 9 and 10 caused the temperature to drop to minus 10 degrees Celsius and froze most of the lake's surface, the ice melted after just one day.
-The area is not expected to receive any more cold fronts, causing this year's winter to be declared "Ake no umi".
+Although a cold front on February 9 and 10 caused the temperature to drop to minus 10 degrees Celsius and froze much of the lake's surface, the ice melted after just one day.
+The area is not expected to receive any more cold fronts, leading to this year's winter being declared "Ake no umi".

 The longest period without Omiwatari to date is the eight consecutive winters from 1507 to 1514 during the Sengoku (Warring States) period of the 15th and 16th centuries.
 The current period is the second longest, followed by the period from 1992 to 1997 with six winters without Omiwatari.